tobami/codespeed/README.md

 # Further customization

-You may customize many of the speed center settings by creating files within an `override` directory at the same level as `speedcenter`.

 ## Custom Settings

-You may override any of the default settings by creating the file `override/settings.py`.
+You may override any of the default settings by creating the file `example/override/settings.py`.
 It is strongly recommended that you only override the settings you need by importing the default settings and replacing only the values needed for your customizations:

-    from speedcenter.settings import *
+    from codespeed.settings import *

-    DATABASES = {"default": … standard Django db config …}
-    ADMINS = (…)

-## Templates and images

-Many details may be changed for every speedcenter using standard Django template override techniques.
-All of the templates mentioned below should be contained in the `override/templates` directory.
+    DEF_ENVIRONMENT = "Dual Core 64 bits"

 ### Site-wide Changes

-All of the speedcenter pages inherit from the `site_base.html` template, which extends `base.html`.
-To change every page on the site simply create a new file (`override/templates/site_base.html`) which extends `base.html` and override the appropriate block:
+All pages inherit from the `site_base.html` template, which extends `base.html`.
+To change every page on the site simply edit (`example/templates/site_base.html`) which extends `base.html` and override the appropriate block:

 * Custom title: you may replace the default "My Speed Center" for the title